 Simply owning a rifle without knowing how to maintain and use it makes it more symbolic than real.
 As I recall JWR used an incisive analogy.
 He is often quoted as saying: “Owning a gun doesn’t make someone a ‘shooter’ any more than owning a surfboard makes someone a surfer.”
 One should conclude that the rifle alone is not enough to protect life, and liberty.
 In modern America, it seems that owning a rifle has become the goal, and that owning many rifles to make us feel safer.
 Yet it is only a platform, an important tool that requires training and must be understood and supported by accessories and supplies, and the knowledge to maintain it, otherwise owning a rifle is merely symbolic.

-Buying ‘Gucci’ rifles and hanging the latest and greatest accessories on the rifle does not necessary make it a better rifle.
+Buying ‘Gucci’ rifles and hanging the latest and greatest accessories on the rifle does not necessarily make it a better rifle.
 It would certainly make the rifle heavier and possibly less combat-effective for people who are not in peak physical condition.
 Buying only a rifle and what is needed for a day at the range practicing is not going to cut the mustard, either.
 Instead of buying a sports car with the most expensive and powerful motor and all the options and having no way to pay for the gas, oil, and tires to keep it on the road, we could end up with an expensive club that is not as effective as a club.
 Before purchasing a firearm the total cost of ownership and operation should be determined first and then an affordable rifle and supporting accessories and ammunition chosen, and preferably purchased together to complete a package.

 To quote one unidentified soldier in Ukraine: